 Kate Cutting Peters

-After graduating from college in the Islands Kate lusted after spiritual adventure,so she headed north to Alaska, “to experience a winter,” as she tells it.
+After graduating from college in the Islands, Kate lusted after enigmatic or spiritual adventure, so she headed north to Alaska, “to experience a winter,” as she tells it.
 There she met Tim, a fellow-adventurous soul, and the two set off to explore their life stories together.

-The fictional biography, SLEEPING MOOSE SAGA, written by her daughter, conveys Kate Peters’ take, on what “modern” pioneering on America’s Last Frontier was like.
+The biography, SLEEPING MOOSE SAGA, written by a fictitious author-daughter hybrid, accurately conveys Kate Peters’ take on what “modern” pioneering on America’s Last Frontier was like.

-Like a lot of other baby boomers and war babies, she and Tim started out as idealists; but after twelve years of coping with ultra-rustic conditions and solitary ruminations Kate finally formed a new and more realistic philosophy: “Be kind, but protect yourself.”
-She had finally acknowledged the overwhelming presence described by early American wagon train travelers as “the elephant.”
+Like a lot of other baby boomers and war babies, Kate and Tim started out as idealists; but after twelve years of coping with ultra-rustic conditions, alarming neighbors, and a lot of solitary ruminations, Kate formed a new and more realistic philosophy: “Be kind, but protect yourself.”

-She would be especially happy to visit with groups in schools or public libraries throughout Colorado or, with some planning, more distantly…
+She would be happy to visit with groups in schools, senior living centers, or public libraries throughout Colorado or, with some planning, more distantly…